chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 # TRIAL: skip this next step
 choco download chocolatey.extension chocolatey-agent --internalize --output-directory="'$env:SystemDrive\choco-setup\packages'" --source="'https://licensedpackages.chocolatey.org/api/v2/'" # will fail on trial

-# Download local install script
+# Download local install script - need at least PowerShell v3
 $installScript = iwr -UseBasicParsing -Uri https://gist.githubusercontent.com/ferventcoder/d0aa1703a7d302fce79e7a4cc13797c0/raw/b1f7bad2441fa6c371b48b8475ef91cecb4d6370/ChocolateyLocalInstall.ps1 -UseDefaultCredentials
 $installScript | Out-File -FilePath "$env:SystemDrive\choco-setup\files\ChocolateyLocalInstall.ps1" -Encoding UTF8 -Force
 Write-Warning "Check and adjust script at '$env:SystemDrive\choco-setup\files\ChocolateyLocalInstall.ps1' to ensure it points to the right version of Chocolatey in the choco-setup\packages folder."
 ~~~

-## Exercise 1: Set Up Chocolatey Installation From A Local Script
+## Exercise 1: Set Up Chocolatey Installation On A Machine Without Internet Access
-Now that we've finished the first exercise and have those files over on our offline Windows machine, we need to get Chocolatey set up on that machine.
+Now that we've finished the first exercise and have those files over on our offline Windows machine, we need to get Chocolatey set up on this machine as well.
 This could be ultimately be a Chocolatey.Server Repository, or it could be something else.
 Note: [[Other repository servers don't necessarily require Windows|How-To-Host-Feed]].

+**NOTE:** If you are using the same machine from Exercise 0 for setting up your repository, you can skip this Exercise and go to Exercise 2 (in other words, your machine already has Chocolatey installed).

-1. Ensure the folders from the other drive are set in `c:\choco-setup` here on this machine.
+1. Ensure the folders from the other drive are set in `c:\choco-setup` here on this machine (should match with where things were set in Exercise 0).
 1. Open PowerShell.exe as an administrative shell.
 You can type "Windows Key + X + A" (Windows 8+ - when that comes up if it is cmd.exe, simply type `powershell` to get into it).
 1. Type `& $env:SystemDrive\choco-setup\files\ChocolateyLocalInstall.ps1` and press enter.
 This should install Chocolatey if you have everything set up correctly from the first set of instructions.
 1. Run `choco source remove --name="'chocolatey'"`.
 This removes the default Chocolatey source.